-Maryland Residential Child Custody Laws
+Maryland Child Custody Lawyer & Laws

 Pretty much anyone who has had to deal with residential custody issues in Maryland knows that the standard for determining a minor child’s custody is the “best interest” test, which seems to be a vague notion at first glance.
 After all, what determines what is in the best interest of a child or children without saying more about it.
 A study of Maryland child custody laws, however, provides some guidance on this subject.
 In this article our experienced child custody lawyer provides some general information regarding Maryland custody laws.
 For specific advice regarding your case please book your consultation with us.